 There has been no change to the composition of the Board during the reporting period.

-Following the Board's annual evaluation by the Nomination Committee, the Committee felt that the Board's current composition and size are appropriate.
-The Board has a plan to refresh its membership in an orderly manner over time.
-As part of its long-term succession planning, and to ensure continuity, the Board will seek to recruit new non-executive Directors when current members approach retirement.
+Yuuichiro Nakajima, a member of the Board since April 2014, will retire from the Board following the conclusion of the forthcoming AGM in July 2023.
+The Board has benefited immensely from Yuuichiro's contribution, especially his knowledge of the Japanese economy and investment environment.
+On behalf of the Board and the shareholders, I would like to thank Yuuichiro for his commitment to the Company since his appointment.
+The Board has a plan to refresh its membership in an orderly manner over time, and will, as part of its long-term succession planning, seek to recruit new non-executive Directors when appropriate.

+Chairman's Statement

-The Board supports annual re-election for all Directors, as recommended by the AIC Code of Corporate Governance, and all Directors will therefore stand for re-election at the forthcoming Annual General Meeting.
+In accordance with good corporate governance practice, all Directors, with the exception of Yuuichiro Nakajima, will stand for re-election at the forthcoming AGM.

 Shareholders who wish to contact the Chairman or other members of the Board may do so through the Company Secretary or the Company's website, details of which appear below.